Chapter 13: Sakura and the Forgotten Memory

 "No!"
 Syaoran and Keroberos both said simultaneously.
 In the tense environment of the Great Hall, the combined volume of their voices carried a lot further than normal.
 Sakura suddenly noticed the attention and the stares of the people around them.

-Sakura waited for the impromptu audience to lose interest again before asking in a low voice, "Why not?"
+Sakura waited for the impromptu audience to lose interest again before asking in a low voice, "Why not ask them?"

 "They might confiscate the cards as a dark artifact if they find them," Syaoran said in an equally low voice.

 "What?
 I've been using a dark artifact?"
 Sakura almost exclaimed.
-She knew enough from Defense Against the Dark Arts class, albeit from Professor Quirrel, that such things were not to be trifled with.
+She knew enough from Defense Against the Dark Arts class, albeit from Professor Quirrel no Professor Lockhart, that such things were not to be trifled with.
 Maybe that was what had resulted in her current discomfort and apparent memory loss.
-But Keroberos, Syaoran, and the others seemed more worried about the cards' disappearance than their existence so that didn't quite make sense either.
+But Keroberos, Syaoran, and the others seemed more worried about the cards' disappearance than their existence, so that didn't quite make sense either.

-"No, but she might think that.
-She might have gotten the wrong impression back when you transformed into that half-cat-thing back in January," Keroberos explained.
+"No, but they might think that.
+They might have gotten the wrong impression back when you transformed into that half-cat-thing back in January," Keroberos explained.

 "You what?"
 Wayne exclaimed, re-drawing the attention of people around them.